L1lith666/my-pro/README.md

-# my-pro
+# Lida pro

-test serverless with react
+AWS and ReactJS.